bamason2/ttc066-module/docs/notes/Section_1.md

 Some things need to be considered;

-- “All models are wrong - but some are useful” (George Box) - that is, all models have their limitations - so never accept results without question
+- “All models are wrong but some are useful” (George Box)
 - Modelling almost always helps to develop understanding of a system
-- The engineer/ modeller decides the valid domain of a model - by careful consideration or by default
+- The engineer/ modeller decides the valid domain of a model, by careful consideration or by default
 - Numerical procedures have their limitations

 ![image](figures/table_1.png)